AAUWPETALUMA.COM

 CALENDAR OF UPCOMING EVENTS

-May 15 - Installation of new Board and Named Gift Honoree award, Petaluma Community Center, 2 p.m.
+May 18 - Installation of officers for 2025-26 and Named Gift Honoree award, Lucchesi Community Center, 2:00 - 4:00 (note time change)

 SINCERE THANKS TO OUR NEWSLETTER SPONSORS